calcitgraphy/simple_CMS/README.md

 A simple content management system that runs in a local area network (LAN)

 > [!NOTE]
-> The database file will automatically created after run the program
+> The SQL database file will automatically created after run the program

 ## how to use
 Run the `server_manager.py` to open the flask GUI.
 Or use the `launch.vbs` directly for windows systems